Blog

 Some people have thought about using Zyn to quit smoking, vaping, or dipping/chewing tobacco.
 Nicotine pouches like Zyn are NOT approved by the FDA as quitting medication.
 And because they have high concentrations of nicotine, users can be put at risk for nicotine addiction.

-Tips on how to quit Zyn if addicted
+How to quit Zyn and other nicotine pouches if addicted

 Quitting nicotine pouches can be challenging but the good news is that individuals can quit Zyn with similar strategies to quitting other nicotine products.